learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 );
 ```

-Ok, notice that we are still passing through our reducer to the `createStore`
+Notice that we are still passing through our reducer to the `createStore`
 function.
 The second argument is accessing our browser to find a function called
 `__REDUX_DEVTOOLS_EXTENSION__`.
 If that function is there, the function is
 executed.
 Now if you have your Chrome console opened, make sure the Redux